wp-plugins/photo-gallery/readme.txt

 4.5 Author.
 The author of the album will be automatically set by the logged in user, who creates the album.
 4.6 Published.
 Choose whether to publish the album or not.
 4.7 Preview Image.
 Choose the preview image for the album.
 If you leave it blank it will automatically use the first image used in the album.
 4.8 Albums and Galleries.
-Choose the galleries or already created albums to be used in the album.
+Choose gallery, galleries or already created albums to be used in the album.
 Here you can add multiple galleries and albums.
 There is no such limitation.
 4.9 Drag/Drop.
 After adding the albums you will be able to use drag/drop option to set the order for the albums to be displayed.

 Step 5:   Editing Options for Photo Gallery.